 3. Legal research and analysis

-You don’t necessarily need to have a degree in legal studies to do research and analyze legal issues.
+You don’t necessarily need a degree in legal studies to research and analyze legal issues.

 4. Client service

-You don’t necessarily need to have a degree in client services to handle clients and do administrative work.
+You don’t necessarily need a degree in client services to handle clients and do administrative work.

 5. Case law

-You don’t necessarily need to have a degree in law to understand and research case law.
+You don’t necessarily need a law degree to understand and research case law.

 6. Knowledge

-You don’t necessarily need a degree in law to be familiar with current legal issues.
+You don’t necessarily need a law degree to know current legal issues.

 7. Business management